alindeman/upgradingtorails4/text/01_introduction.markdown

 ### Beta

-This book is an evolving work in process, so please excuse any typos or errors.
+This book is an evolving work in progress, so please excuse any typos or errors.

 It is also possible that since Rails 4 is currently in development, certain versions of the book may contain inaccuracies.
 I keep a close watch on the